ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

        1. The University Affairs Committee is headed by the General Managers, and an election for University Affairs Committee head will not be held.

+       2. The Service Committee is headed by the Site Managers, and an election for Service Committee head will not be held.

-       2. Election dates for heads to the DeCal Committee and ad-hoc committees may be set by the OCF Decision Making Process.
+       3. Election dates for heads to the DeCal Committee and ad-hoc committees may be set by the OCF Decision Making Process.
 Election dates may not be set for fewer than 14 days in the future.
 Elections must be announced to all Board members at least 14 days in advance.

-       3. If there is no elected head for the Lab Space Committee, it is headed by the Site Managers.
+       4. If there is no elected head for the Lab Space Committee, it is headed by the Site Managers.

     4. The terms of permanent committee heads begin on the first day following